Dark-Hippo/scorm-tool-api/readme.md

 ## Initial setup

 Database connection string should be stored in an environment variable (can use `.env` file) called `DATABASE_URL` [read documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgres).

-Can (probably) use `npm prisma migrate dev` to [generate database and update using migration scripts](https://www.prisma.io/docs/reference/api-reference/command-reference#migrate-dev).
+Can use `npx prisma migrate dev` to [generate database and update using migration scripts](https://www.prisma.io/docs/reference/api-reference/command-reference#migrate-dev).

 ## Usage